soverenio/docs/docs/administration/troubleshooting-sensor.md

 * `kafka`: Only one instance should exist, which receives traffic from the `interceptors`.
 * `digger`: One instance, reads data from `kafka`, sends it to the `detection-tool`, collects results, and forwards relevant metadata to the Soveren Cloud.
 * `detection-tool`: A single instance, performs the bulk of the work detecting sensitive data.
-* `prometheus-agent`: A single instance, monitors basic metrics from all other Agent components.
+* `prometheus-agent`: A single instance, monitors basic metrics from all other Sensor components.

 Additionally, ensure that all custom values specified in your `values.yaml` have been incorporated into the deployment: